maaaashi/create-kong-plugin/README.md

 go install github.com/maaaashi/kong-plugin-gen@latest
 ```

-Make sure that your Go environment is properly set up and that the $GOPATH/bin directory is included in your system's PATH, so you can run the kong-plugin-cli command from anywhere in your terminal.
+Make sure that your Go environment is properly set up and that the $GOPATH/bin directory is included in your system's PATH, so you can run the kong-plugin-gen command from anywhere in your terminal.

 ## Usage
 KongPluginGen is designed to be simple to use.
 You can generate a new Kong plugin with a single command.

 ```
-kong-plugin-cli [command]
+kong-plugin-gen [command]
 ```

 ## Available Commands